-Certain impending life changes here at TP HQ threaten to make us a bit less American in the coming years, so we're delighted to take a week to revel in what we love about the fatherland.
-America Week will highlight the world's brashest, most flamboyantly ignorant and most creative culture by looking at how these cowgals 'n' guys drink, fuck and amuse themselves.
+Certain impending life changes here at TP HQ threaten to make us a bit less American in the coming years, so we’re delighted to start looking at what we love about the fatherland.
+The new America posts will highlight the world’s brashest, most flamboyantly ignorant and also most creative culture by looking at how these cowgals ‘n’ guys drink, fuck and amuse themselves.

 It shouldn’t surprise that the land of pink slime and imitation cheese also tends to favor a drink that leaves you with little idea what you’re actually drinking: the cocktail.
 Many countries do a bit of mixing of liquors, but Americans elevate the cocktail glass like no one else.